EpicGL/admin-deshboard/README.md

 Navigation: Use the sidebar navigation to navigate between different sections.
 User Management: Access the user management section to add, edit, or delete user accounts.
 Settings: Customize dashboard settings and preferences as needed.
-Theme: You can change your theme in one Click and change color for everthing Employee Management: Access your Employee management section to add, edit, or delete user accounts.
+Theme: You can change your theme in one Click and change color for everything Employee Management: Access your Employee management section to add, edit, or delete user accounts.